toggledbits/VirtualSensor/README.md

 The `SetArmed` service action is implemented, and takes a single `newArmedValue` parameter.
 Scene notification and triggers are provided for tripped or untripped when armed, and tripped or untripped regardless of armed state.

+## To Do ##

+On my plate for some time is perhaps the most vexing of "hidden" sensor values to Vera users: the battery level of battery-powered sensors.

+Also on my queue for consideration is finding a way, if at all possible, to manipulate the timestamp on a sensor value.
+Vera/Luup's `variable_get()` function returns two pieces of data: the value of the specified service state variable, and the time at which it was last set.
+I have need to test the age of sensor values in one of my other plugins, but as yet, the ability to manipulate these values externally to that plugin has eluded me.